 When enabled, a single password protects and unlocks an entire category.
 You can protect as many categories as you need and create as many passwords as you like for each.
 For example, you might like to create a password for each of your users.
 That way, if you no longer want a user to access the content, you can just delete the password to revoke access.
 To view password protected content, users need to enter a password to view all content in that particular category:

-To set a blog category to Private you can either create new blog categories or edit the visibility of existing blog categories.
+To user or role restrict a blog category, you can either create new blog categories or edit the visibility of existing blog categories.

 To create a new blog category: in your WordPress Dashboard, go to Posts → Categories.
 Write the new category name and slug.
-Scroll down to the Visibility section, select Private and click Add New Category.
+Scroll down to the Visibility section, select Protected, select the users and/or roles who require access, and click Add New Category.

-To edit the visibility of existing categories go to Posts → Categories and hover over the category you want to change.
-Click Edit, scroll down to the Visibility section, select Private and click Update.
+To edit the visibility of existing categories, go to Posts → Categories and hover over the category you want to change.
+Again, change the blog category visibility settings as required.

 How to make an entire WordPress blog private